h0r0m4n/h0r0m4n.github.com/work/2018/ferrari-media-center.md

 The product was designed in responsive design and mobile-first approaches.

-{% image "ferrari-media-center-1" "full" "" "General overview of the final product" %}
+{% image "ferrari-media-center-1" "jpg" "full" "" "General overview of the final product" %}
-{% image "ferrari-media-center-2" "full" "" "Overview of search section and article" %}
+{% image "ferrari-media-center-2" "jpg" "full" "" "Overview of search section and article" %}
-{% image "ferrari-media-center-3" "full" "" "Overview of download section" %}
+{% image "ferrari-media-center-3" "jpg" "full" "" "Overview of download section" %}
-{% image "ferrari-media-center-4" "full" "" "Two pages on large screens" %}
+{% image "ferrari-media-center-4" "jpg" "full" "" "Two pages on large screens" %}

 ## Software and tools